-Sudan’s distribution system is heavily reliant on overland truck transportation.
-Sudan has a widespread national road network which connects the different states of Sudan.
+Sudan’s distribution system is heavily reliant on overland truck transportation which relies on a national road network.
 This road network’s total length is approximately 30,000 kilometers, of which only 20 percent is paved.
-A 2017 University of Khartoum study rated 43 percent of the paved roads in good condition, 33 percent in fair condition, and 24 percent in poor condition.

 Sudan has 4,725 kilometers of narrow gauge, single-track railways that serve the northern and central portions of the country.
-The main line runs from Wadi Halfa on the Egyptian border to Khartoum and southwest to El-Obeid via Sannara and Kosti, with extensions to Nyala in southern Darfur and Waw in Western Bahr al Ghazal.
-Other lines connect Atbarah and Sannar with Port Sudan, and Sannar with Ad Damazin.
+The main line runs from Wadi Halfa on the Egyptian border to Khartoum and southwest to El-Obeid via Sennar and Kosti, with extensions to Nyala in southern Darfur and Waw in South Sudan.
+Other lines connect Atbara and Sennar with Port Sudan, and Sennar with Ad Damazin.
 A 1,400-kilometer line serves the al Gezira cotton-growing region.
 Service on some lines may be interrupted during the rainy season.

 Port Sudan is the primary entry and exit point for foreign trade.
 The port handles all types of cargo, including break bulk, dry bulk, liquid bulk, and containers.
 Port Sudan contains an international airport and is connected to Khartoum by a paved roadway.
 The 1,600-kilometer Greater Nile Oil Pipeline connects Port Sudan with the oil fields of South Sudan.

-Sudan has 27 airports, with its largest international airports in Khartoum and Port Sudan.
+Sudan has two international airports in Khartoum and Port Sudan.

 Using an Agent or Distributor

-It is advisable to obtain a local partner to advise on local market conditions and to assist in navigating the Sudanese governmental bureaucracy.
-The World Bank publishes a useful guide outlining the steps needed to open a business in Sudan:
+It is advisable to obtain a local partner to advise on local market conditions and to assist in navigating Sudanese governmental bureaucracy.
+The World Bank published in 2020 a useful guide outlining the steps needed to open a business in Sudan: